Star Wars Galaxies Chronicles

 Spawnarak's Mansion

 The game had extensive options for player housing and furniture.
 Other MMORPGs also had housing but not to the extent of SWG.
 Owning a piece of real estate actually meant something, especially when it was in the middle of nowhere on a backwater planet.
-You could log in and say “Hey let’s go chill at this dude’s house at the Commercial District” and you could drive a landspeeder there and check out all the newest items he used to decorate his rooms.
+You could log in and say, “Hey, let’s go chill at this dude’s house in the Commercial District,” and you could drive a landspeeder there and check out all the newest items he used to decorate his rooms.
 Owning an expensive commodity made your name well known.
 Weaponsmiths and Armorsmiths used their houses to display their craftsmanship, as well as base their operations with vendors.
-My mansion was weak compared to most people but I had a few rare things of my own, like a living pre-nerf bio-engineered Kimogila.
+My mansion was underdeveloped compared to others, but I had a few rare things of my own, like a living pre-nerf bio-engineered Kimogila.

 A Guide to Player Housing